 There are currently 180 currencies recognised as legal tender around the world.
-Of these, 117 feature people – 88% of these people are men.
-When excluding the Queen, this figure rises to 91%.
+Of these, 117 feature people – 88% of which are men.
+If we exclude the British Queen, this figure rises to 91%.

-We thought it time to readdress this imbalance.
-We found the most Wikipedia’d woman from each country selected by using the number of times each page was viewed in the 18 months between January 2018 and June 2019.
-This gave us an idea of who the general public considers the most important women from their country.
+We thought it was time to redress this imbalance.
+We found the most widely-searched women from each country on Wikipedia, selected by using the number of times each page was viewed in the 18 months between January 2018 and June 2019.
+This gave us an idea of who the general public considers the most influential women in their respective countries.

-We have excluded royalty, to give women from all social backgrounds the chance to be considered.
+We have excluded royalty, to give women from all social backgrounds a chance to be considered.
 Living women were also discounted.

 Our new concepts celebrate great women from around the world.
 Read on to find out who features.